About the Show

 For anybody on the UT campus, we have all sorts of ways to get involved.
 We have students promoting environmental action in Knoxville, which is SPEAK.
 We have the progressive Student Alliance, also a really active sustainable landscaping group over on the AG campus.
 Within the city itself, honestly, I would say just getting involved politically, that’s really where the action is.
 Get involved with political campaigns, where people are really interested in sustainability, and things like controlling urban sprawl, which is critical to things like county government, and so on.

 I’m also excited about electric cars.
 If you look at the impact of your cars, it’s massive.
 Every time you burn a gallon of gas, you’re releasing 25 pounds of carbon dioxide.
 But electric cars are coming and they’re coming fast.
 They can really, The big problem has always been how we charge the cars.
 If you’re burning coal at TVA, then you’re just not helping at all because you’re just gonna have a big carbon footprint.
 But TVA is switching over to carbon based fuels, and pretty soon you’re gonna be able to charge your car with solar batteries and solar panels at home.
 So if you do that, you’re going to have a much reduced footprint.
+To explore the advantages and potential of solar energy, Discover More Here.

 Where you live is also so important.
 People, students and younger people don’t automatically want to go live in the suburbs now like they used to when I was younger.
 There’s less interest in that, which is great.
 And obviously that’s related to my previous argument about sprawl.
 Try to buy a house in downtown Knoxville or restore an old house.
 It’s fun, and It’s a really wonderful way to be sustainable.
+And if you consider building a house, you should definitely check it out.